Edward F. Harrington: Background

+Career

-He was a trial attorney in the Criminal Division of the United States Department of Justice in Washington, D.C. from 1961-65.
+Harrington was a trial attorney in the Criminal Division of the United States Department of Justice in Washington, D.C., from 1961 to 1965.
 While at the Department of Justice, Harrington was a member of the special prosecution group conducting the nationwide probe of racketeering in the Teamsters Union.
 As one of the fifteen members of Robert F. Kennedy's so-called "Hoffa Squad", he investigated illegalities in James Hoffa's Teamsters Union.
 During the so-called "long hot summer of 1964," Harrington was a member of a select team of attorneys dispatched to the State of Mississippi by Attorney General Robert Kennedy to protect the civil rights workers who were conducting "freedom schools" in voter registration there.
 During this assignment, he was involved in the grand jury investigation of the murders of three civil rights workers in Philadelphia, Mississippi during that summer.

-He was an Assistant United States Attorney for the District of Massachusetts from 1965 to 1969.
-In that capacity, he participated in the successful prosecution and appeal of Raymond L.S.
-Patriarca, the alleged boss of the New England organized crime family, in 1968 for interstate racketeering.
+He was an assistant United States attorney for the District of Massachusetts from 1965 to 1969.
+In that capacity, he participated in the successful prosecution and appeal of Raymond L. S. Patriarca, the alleged boss of the New England organized crime family, in 1968 for interstate racketeering.
 The chief government witness in the Patriarca case, Joseph Barboza, was one of the first organized crime figures to break the "code of silence."
 The security procedures used to protect accomplice witness Barboza formed the basis for the Witness Protection Program, which was formally established by the U.S. Congress in 1970.

-The Patriarca Appeal established the "content-specific" rule for the voir-dire questioning of jurors in high profile prejudicial pre-trial publicity cases.
-See, Patriarca v.
-United States, 402F.2d314 (1968).

-In 1968, Harrington was an advisor to the National Commission on Violence and from 1974 to 1976 was a consultant to the Commission on the National Policy toward Gambling.